NeoTim/bv-vger/doc/developer-guide.md

 Compared to PostgresSQL, Redshift __does not__ have any key restriction (no primary key) and __does not__ support `UPSERT`.

 <a name="backend-unit-test"/>
+### Test Setup
+As some configuration parameters are currently stored using Amazon SSM Parameter store, and Environment variable is leveraged to depict the parameter base of your choice

+`VGER_SSM_BASE=<your_parameter_prefix>`

 ### How to run lambda unit tests
 [TODO] make unit tests!